Leon Spinks

 Leon Spinks (July 11, 1953 – February 5, 2021) was an American professional boxer who competed from 1977 to 1995.
 In only his eighth professional fight, he won the undisputed heavyweight championship in 1978 after defeating Muhammad Ali in a split decision, in what is considered one of the biggest upsets in heavyweight boxing history.
 Spinks was later stripped of the WBC title for facing Ali in an unapproved rematch seven months later, which he lost by a unanimous decision.

 Besides being heavyweight champion and his characteristic gap-toothed grin (due to losing two and later all four of his front teeth), Spinks gained notoriety for the disaster which befell his career following his loss to Ali.
 However, he did challenge once more for the WBC heavyweight title in 1981 (losing to Larry Holmes by TKO in the third round), and the WBA cruiserweight title in 1986 (losing to Dwight Muhammad Qawi by TKO in the sixth round).

 As an amateur, Spinks won numerous medals in the light heavyweight division.
-The first was bronze at the inaugural 1974 World Championships, followed by silver at the 1975 Pan American Games, and gold at the 1976 Summer Olympics; the latter alongside his brother Michael Spinks, who won middleweight gold.
+The first was bronze at the inaugural 1974 World Championships, followed by silver at the 1975 Pan American Games, and gold at the 1976 Summer Olympics—the latter alongside his brother Michael Spinks, who won middleweight gold.
 Leon served in the United States Marine Corps from 1973 to 1976, rising to the rank of corporal.
 He was stationed at Marine Corps Base Camp Lejeune in North Carolina and was on the Marine Corps Boxing Team.

 Spinks also had a brief career as a professional wrestler from 1986, 1990 to 1993.
 He mainly worked for Frontier Martial-Arts Wrestling (FMW) and holding the FMW Brass Knuckles Heavyweight Championship in 1992.

 Amateur career

 Spinks won three consecutive national AAU light heavyweight championships from 1974 to 1976, the first of which came against future champion Michael Dokes.
 He was serving in the Marine Corps at the time.
+Spinks won a silver medal at the 1975 Pan American Games in Mexico City, Mexico.
+He also won a bronze medal at the 1974 World Amateur Boxing Championships in Havana, Cuba.
+During Spinks time in the Marine Corps he won three consecutive All-Marine Light Heavyweight titles.